 |

-| Photo from Super-8 frame by Alessandro Machi |
+Photo from Super-8 frame by Alessandro Machi |

 Super-8 Film vs HD and DV video.

-Some wonder why even consider shooting on film when Digital Video (DV) and Hi-Definition Video Cameras provide an ever increasing number of videotaping options with each passing year.
-Even digital still cameras are being used in some video productions.
-At last count a Panasonic High Def camera offered over 60 different videotaping options.
-While the "more the merrier" options can seem enticing, problems can arise when these different types of videotaping options are merged onto a computer editing timeline or when mixed with other video formats.
-Different video frame rates, resolutions and pixel sizes when combined on a Non Linear Editing timeline may end up causing editing problems.
-However, when a project is shot on film, a variety of film stocks can be mixed together and the film can be transferred to any video format on the market.
+However, when a project is shot on film, a variety of film stocks can be mixed together and these different film stocks can all be transferred to any video format, even formats that only exist in the future.
 Film is more expensive to shoot, process, and transfer to video than just shooting video.
-The benefits however include a look that is still different from video, many specialized film stocks each with it's own unique quality, and the ability to transfer to any digital video format or computer file that you want to transfer to.
+The benefits of film include a look that is still different from video, many specialized film stocks each with it's own unique quality, and the ability to transfer to any digital video format or computer file that you want to transfer to.

-Should you really care if you shot a square video pixel versus a round video pixel?
-This round video pixel in a square video hole becomes critical when a video project that was originated on video is finally edited together.
-If you have ever had trouble burning a dvd after you finished all of your NLE editing, it could be nothing more than mismatched video pixels!
 Just one shot in an entire video project that has a "different" video pixel size can stop a dvd burner from making your dvd.
-Virtually any Digital "Effect" created by a Digital Camera can also be created when one is editing digitally, thereby rendering on location digital cinematography special effects somewhat pointless.
+Virtually any Digital "Effects" created by a Digital Camera can also be created when one is editing digitally, thereby rendering on location digital cinematography special effects somewhat pointless.
 Digital still cameras are becoming somewhat of the new effects toy in the digital video world.
 The amount of digital still choices can be unnerving to wade through.
-No matter what you buy, the odds are a friend will tell you you should have bought a different one.
+No matter what you buy, the odds are a friend or an expert will tell you you should have bought a different digital camera, or waited for the next generation of digital camera.

 Super-8mm.net - The Many Advantages of Super-8mm Filmmaking are Revealed.